request an appointment online.

 Surgical techniques for stomach cancer may include:

-Endoscopic mucosal resection: An endoscope is inserted down the throat and into the stomach, allowing doctors to remove certain types of early, non-invasive stomach cancers.
+Endoscopic mucosal resection: A thin tube (an endoscope) equipped with surgical tools is inserted down the throat and into the stomach, allowing doctors to remove certain types of early, non-invasive stomach cancers.

 Gastrectomy: The goal of a gastrectomy is to completely remove the stomach cancer and affected nearby lymph nodes (tissues that filter infection and disease) while preserving as much stomach function as possible.
 There are several types of gastrectomy including: